tumult/hype-wordpress-plugin/readme.txt

 = 1.0 =
 * First public distribution version.

+== Upgrade Notice ==

+= 1.9.14 =
+This version introduces a new `notes` column to the database table.
+The plugin will automatically update the table schema when it is updated.

+= 1.9.0 =
+This version introduces `container_id` and `updated` columns to the database table.
+The plugin will automatically update the table schema when it is updated.

 == Frequently Asked Questions ==

 = How do I use the Gutenberg block? =